Suzanne Jackson (artist): Visual arts

-Poetry

-Jackson's poetry has been mentored by the Cave Canem Foundation, Lucille Clifton, St Mary's Women's Writing Group, and the International Women's Writing Guild.
-Jackson's published artist books featuring her poetry and paintings are “Animal,” and “What I Love.”
-Jackson's poetry and drawings are included in Cave Canem Anthologies; “the ringing ear: Black Poets Lean South,” 2007, I, II, and IV, 1996–99; Avatar 25, 1996; Potomac Review, Winter 1996; In the Valley of the Moon, International Women's Writing Guild, 1994.

-Several of her artist statements accompanying her visual works are written in verse.

 Gallery 32

 Many associate Jackson's name with Gallery 32, an art gallery she ran in MacArthur Park, Los Angeles from 1968 to 1970, dedicated to fostering a supportive artist community.
 Gallery 32 was inspired by artist Charles White's philosophy that art could be an effective vehicle for community activism and social change.
 Seeking to replicate Jackson's previous experiences of San Francisco bohemianism, Gallery 32 functioned less as a business than as a place for the exchange of ideas and philosophies.
 Jackson funded the gallery herself, largely with money she earned from teaching.
 The gallery became an important venue, hosting discussions, poetry readings, and fund-raisers for social causes, and exhibiting work that demonstrated strong political and civic engagement.
 She aimed to make art from black artists with black themes accessible for all members of the community.
 It quickly became one of the few art spaces in Los Angeles to exhibit emerging African American artists such as Gloria Bohanon, Emory Douglas, David Hammons, Betye Saar, and Timothy Washington.
 Among the organizations for which the gallery hosted fundraisers were the Black Arts Council, the Black Panther Party, and the Watts Towers Arts Center children's arts program.
 One of the gallery's important exhibitions was the 1970 Sapphire Show, the first Los Angeles survey of African American women artists.
 Gallery 32 played a vital role in the progressive struggles of the period while contributing to the diverse art scene of Los Angeles.
 The remaining artworks and ephemera have been promised to the Getty Research Institute per the artist's request.